matrix-org/matrix-spec/content/client-server-api/modules/room_previews.md

 This can be particularly effective when combined with [Guest Access](#guest-access).

-Previews are implemented via the `world_readable` [Room History Visibility](#room-history-visibility). setting, along with a special version of the [GET /events](#get_matrixclientv3events) endpoint.
+Previews are implemented via the `world_readable` [Room History Visibility](#room-history-visibility) setting, along with a special version of the [GET /events](#get_matrixclientv3events) endpoint.

 #### Client behaviour